aidenlab/JuiceboxLegacy/README.md

                 mapq = mapping quality score<br><br>
   If not using the restriction site file option, frag will be ignored.
 If not using mapping quality filter, mapq will be ignored.<br><br>
 &lt;outfile>: Name of outfile, should end with .hic.
-This is the file you will load into Juicebox.
+This is the file you will load into Juicebox.<br>
-&lt;genomeID>: Must be one of hg18, hg19, hg38, mm9, or mm10.
-For custom genomes, a chrom.sizes files can be provided.
+&lt;genomeID>: Must be one of hg19, hg38, mm9, mm10, dMel, canFam3, Pf3D7, TAIR10, b37, hg18, macMul1, oryCun2, sCerS288c, or sacCer3.
+Alternatively, it should be the chrom.sizes file from UCSC, limited to the chromosomes you'd like to visualize.

 The optional arguments are:<br>
   -d Only calculate intra chromosome (diagonal) [false]<br>